Student of the Week - Tanner Schultz

 Congratulations to Tanner Schultz who was named Student of the Week at Wednesday's all-school meeting.
-Tanner is an 11th grade alpine athlete who comes to KMS from Ivoryton, CT.
-He was nominated for this award by English teacher Shayna Miller.
+Tanner is an 12th grade Alpine athlete who comes to KMS from Ivoryton, CT.
+Tanner was nominated for this award by humanities instructor Ian Groezinger, along with several of his other teachers.